Arkaeriit/ajtcalc/README.md

 #### Basic Functions

-You can apply function on numbers or expressions.
+You can apply functions on numbers or expressions.
 To do that you have to write the name of the function then it's arguments between parentheses, bracket or curly brackets.
 List of basic functions:
 * abs(x) : return the absolute value of x